richelbilderbeek/bevy_tdd_book/README.md

 ## Contributors

-These are people that helped me:
+These are people that helped me, in alphabetical order:

+* [`inodentry`](https://github.com/inodentry) for starting [the Unofficial Bevy Cheat Book](https://github.com/bevy-cheatbook/bevy-cheatbook), as well as its contributors
 * `kristoff3r`: answered a question on the Bevy Discord channel
 * `Periwinkle`: answered a question on the Bevy Discord channel
 * `Shane Celis`: helped answer a question on the Bevy Discord channel